What to Do When Your Customer Dies

-Ironically, when a financial institution learns a deposit or loan customer has died, confusion and dread seem to be the normal reaction.
+Oftentimes, when a financial institution learns a deposit or loan customer has died, confusion about what to do next seems to be the result.
 We’ll walk you through the best practices when dealing with a customer’s death – both on the deposit side and the loan side, as well as unique issues that can arise when doing business with the decedent’s estate.
 This webinar provides information on best practices, rather than the unique features of any state’s probate laws.

-- What documents are required upon the death of an individual?
+Documents required upon the death of an individual

-- How should your financial institution handle "death" as a default on a loan?
+How to handle death as a default on a loan

-- What does every lender need to know about doing business with the borrower’s estate?
+What to know about doing business with the borrower’s estate

-- What steps can your financial institution take to protect its collateral after the borrower has died?
+Steps to take to protect collateral after the borrower has died

-- How does the death of a key person affect the borrowings of Corporations, Partnerships, Limited Liability Companies, Trusts, and other legal entities?
+How death of a key person affects the borrowings of Corporations, Partnerships, Limited Liability Companies, Trusts and other legal entities

 Who Should Attend?